joaomg/teed/README.md

     |     RDBMs     |
     +---------------+

-Much alike to the work done by PUDL, and Frictionless Data itself, in [Frictionless Public Utility Data - A Pilot Study](https://frictionlessdata.io/blog/2020/03/18/frictionless-data-pilot-study).
+Much alike to the work done by PUDL, with Frictionless Data itself, in [Frictionless Public Utility Data - A Pilot Study](https://frictionlessdata.io/blog/2020/03/18/frictionless-data-pilot-study).

 Take a look at [PUDL](https://github.com/catalyst-cooperative/pudl) code.